EllipseX/lrthw_game/README.md

 4: enjoy...hopefully.

 Known bugs:
-	--occasionally will end game abruptly when exiting inn or shop then leaving the city --does not occur if one does not enter the shop or inn (both are not relevant anyway)
+	X --occasionally will end game abruptly when exiting inn or shop then leaving the city --does not occur if one does not enter the shop or inn (both are not relevant anyway)

+13/1/2017 -- Game crash has been fixed, but game can only be quit from camp for the time being.

 Report other bugs to ellipsexx@gmail.com